cedx/grinder-coveralls/doc/usage.md

 ```

 !!! tip
-    These variables are also injected in the environment of the underlying process.
+    These variables are also injected into the environment of the underlying process.
 This let you also use [`Platform.environment`](https://api.dartlang.org/stable/dart-io/Platform/environment.html) in your test scripts.

 #### dynamic **observatoryAddress**
 The address used by the [Observatory](https://dart-lang.github.io/observatory) profiler.